 Public Participation – The Center works with local, state, and national governments to engage stakeholders and citizens in important land use, resource management, and community-based decisions.
 The Center has expertise in designing public engagement processes and workshops that respond to the needs and interests of both the sponsoring agency and those of the public.

+Stakeholder Analysis– The Center completes stakeholder analyses to help public, private, and nongovernmental organizations understand community needs and interests, stakeholder perspectives, decision-making contexts, and options for collaborative problem solving and conflict resolution.
 We talk with all the actors, listening intently, untangle the relationships, and unpack the perspectives so we can offer a clear picture of what’s going on.
 We regularly collect and synthesize information, map issues, build scenarios, and generate strategies to move from vision to action.

-Collaborative Process Design– Design public processes that are inclusive, informed, and deliberative.
+Public Process Design– Design public processes that are inclusive, informed, and deliberative.
 Adapt these principles to public participation, advisory committees, community-based collaboration, administrative rulemaking, environmental impact assessment, resource planning, and legislative policymaking.

 Leadership in Collaborative Problem Solving – Our staff and fellows are recognized experts in facilitation, mediation, collaboration, and conflict resolution.
 They are well known for their work in public lands policy, water law and policy, land-use planning, community-based collaboration, and cross-boundary resource management.
 We foster the use of collaborative approaches to natural resources and environmental problems through: